Celebrating a Great American Tradition

 On the first Saturday in November 2016, the Whitehall Society presented a cocktail party to celebrate the history and tradition of cocktails in America and kick-off the event season.
 The Whitehall Society of the Flagler Museum is the next generation of Museum supporters.
 This engaging group supports the Museum’s mission and educational programming through a variety of innovative activities throughout the year.

 Mixing It Up was hosted in Palm Beach’s only Cocoanut Grove.
-The Grove sets on Museum grounds, adjacent to the South Porch and Flagler Kenan Pavilion.
+The Grove is adjacent to the South Porch and Flagler Kenan Pavilion.
 The venue featured a canopy of twinkling lights, shipwrecked décor of wicker lounge furniture, weathered wine barrels, and arrangements of fresh coconuts and tropical flowers.
 Guests were offered a variety of beach-inspired hors d'oeuvres and treats paired with special recipe cocktails popular during America's Gilded Age.

 Shipwreck-Chic was the dress code and many guests came dressed in nautical-themed attire, sandals, and breezy linen suits.